davidkevinl7792/apcsa-freedom-project/blog/entry05.md

 ![IMG_2248](https://github.com/davidkevinl7792/apcsa-freedom-project/assets/91745064/968e4cf7-b7f3-49db-b6b0-04901abdcf4e)
 <br><br>
 In the end, I have a successful visual prototype that worked as intended, but I had to guide the motors myself a bit because they were too weak.
 I also had to use a ball to hold the servo motor up because the belt itself was kind of curved inwards and I tape both the ball and motor down on the conveyor belt for more stability.
+I had to also cut the number of motors because they weren't needed for the prototype to work and could perfectly work fine with two.
+They were also chomping up electricity from the other motors.
 Here's a visual of it making a cut:
 <br><br>

 ![IMG_2169](https://github.com/davidkevinl7792/apcsa-freedom-project/assets/91745064/a91c5235-adc1-4847-a2be-594a7eb47f1a)